 IT ALL STARTED WHEN…

-My love for antique jewellery probably started when I was very young.
-My mother used to drag us children into antique shops, definitely unwillingly but something must have rubbed off.
+My love for antique jewellery started when I was very young.
+My mother used to drag myself and my siblings into antique shops, definitely unwillingly, but something must have rubbed off.
+We lived in South West England and there were always auctions or house sales that we would go to.

 The antique markets in London in those days were very vibrant and busy.
 I did both Camden Passage and Portobello Markets until I had my first daughter.
 I gave up Camden Passage in 1993 as I was nearly robbed whilst heavily pregnant, but continued with Portobello and added Bond Street Antique Centre to the mix in 1986.